 Remember if you’re not presenting new information with what you are saying and only reading off the text in your presentation, then you might as well hand over a document to your clients and not give a presentation at all.
 Your slides are there to illustrate your presentation and they are not the presentation itself.

-Using the Onsight app on your iPad, Android or Windows device will ensure that your sales presentation never fails to impress.
+Using the Onsight app on your iPad or Android will ensure that your sales presentation never fails to impress.
 All the product information your clients require, presented in a visually-stunning format and at their fingertips.